Biomedical Engineering (with placement year)

 All academic staff are research active, ensuring teaching is research-led and you'll have an effective, insightful supervisor when undertaking industry based projects.

 - Home/EU, sandwich placement year fee: 10% of the applicable full-time fee

 - International, sandwich placement year fee: £1,780

 * Fees going forward have been capped by the Government at £9,250 in October 2017..

 See our Fees and Financial Support website for more details.

 Fill in our form and our Enquiries team will answer it for you.

-Download the programme specification for Medical Engineering (with placement year)
+Download the programme specification for Biomedical Engineering (with placement year)

 This is the current course information.
 Modules and course details may change, subject to the University's programme approval, monitoring and review procedures.
 The University reserves the right to alter or withdraw courses, services and facilities as described on our website without notice and to amend Ordinances, Regulations, fees and charges at any time.
 Students should enquire as to the up-to-date position when applying for their course of study.